siddharttth/go-server/README.md

 - Access the server:

 - Open your web browser and go to http://localhost:3000/.
-- Endpoints:
+ Endpoints:

-- GET / - Serves the index.html file.
+-- GET / - Serves the index.html file.
-- POST /form.html - Handles form submissions and fill the form.
+--POST /form.html - Handles form submissions and fill the form.
-- GET /hello - Simple hello endpoint.
+-- GET /hello - Simple hello endpoint.

-## Folder Structure Diagram
-go-server
-├── static
-│   ├── form.html
-│   └── index.html
-├── main.go
-└── README.md